 Article Details

-Using tender feedback correctly
+Using unsuccessful tender feedback correctly

-Receiving a rejection to your tender proposal is never welcome news, but it’s important to make the most of the hard work you’ve invested by asking for feedback from the contracting authority.
-One of the main advantages of getting feedback is that it offers you the opportunity to learn from the exercise and, assuming your bid was compliant, understand your strengths and weaknesses, which can be put to good use when writing your next proposal.
+One of the main advantages of getting feedback is that it offers you the opportunity to learn from the exercise and, assuming your bid was compliant, understand your relative strengths and weaknesses.
+This knowledge can then be put to good use when writing your next bid submission.

 - Who won the contract?
 You will then know who your competitors are and can research the types of firms you’re up against.
-For example was it a local provider, a multi-national, a well-established company or a start-up?
-This information can help inform long-term strategic plans, such as whether it’s an area you want to be bidding into or whether it is outside your core business
+For example, was it a local provider, a multinational, a well-established company or a start-up?
+This information can help inform long-term strategic plans, such as whether it’s an area you want to be bidding into or whether it is outside your core business.

 For tender feedback to be really useful, it is worth considering the following areas and requesting the information if it hasn’t been provided: